 When a supporter decides to enter your contest, they click the large call to action button.
 This opens a new Facebook window where Facebook asks if it’s okay to share their name and email address with your organization.
 Most folks say yes and go to your thank you page.
 If they say no, they will be shown an option to fill in their name and email manually.

 It only takes one click to view your contest and one click to enter it!
 Their name and email address will be stored for you inside your ActionSprout account where you can export it as a CSV file at any time.

-This shared post is a full copy of the social action they just completed.
+This shared post is a full copy of the Social Action they just completed.
 Anyone can click on their post and complete the action themselves.
-This is then shares the social action in their own Facebook news feed where the cycle continues again.
+This then shares the Social Action in their own Facebook News Feed where the cycle continues again.

 Better Completion Rates

 Now you may be asking, “Why should I create a social action with ActionSprout when I can share our website’s form on Facebook?”

 One answer: Better completion rate.